De-risk CLM transformation with Corporate Digital Identity (CDI)

 What is CDI

 CDI offers a holistic view of a corporate entity through centralized information collected and curated as part of KYC processes.
-During onboarding, CDI automates identity verification and validation.
+During onboarding, CDI automates the collection and collation of both public and private data, significantly reducing the reliance on manual outreach.
 Reducing onboarding times and ensuring regulatory compliance from the outset, while providing a digitized output for integration to downstream systems.

-This streamlined process reduces manual client outreach and the need for clients to repeatedly provide documentation as information is captured once and used across multiple processes.
+This streamlined process reduces the need for clients to repeatedly provide documentation as information is captured once and used across multiple processes.

 CDI will play a pivotal role, especially as emerging technologies like Artificial Intelligence (AI) and Machine Learning (ML) continue to advance.
 As AI and ML technologies mature, they will complement CDI’s data-processing capabilities.
 CDI’s adaptability to evolving technology means that banks can capture these efficiencies across the client lifecycle, staying agile in the face of regulatory or operational shifts.